bbauska/ibm-intermediate-web-dev/README.md

 </p>

 An SEO strategy is a plan of action for a company to optimize its website and rank high in Google search results.
-It\'s a combination of layered on-page, off-page, and technical SEO tactics designed to boost rankings for primary and secondary keywords, pages, and websites.
+It&apos;s a combination of layered on-page, off-page, and technical SEO tactics designed to boost rankings for primary and secondary keywords, pages, and websites.
 Knowing what works best for you and your business, as well as connecting